WRansohoff/nmigen_rv32i_min/README.md

 # Test Coverage

 The RISC-V RV32I compliance tests can be simulated, and they probably all pass.
 I try to run the full test suite regularly as I make changes, but sometimes a broken commit slips through.

-I've also only implemented the most basic exceptions, interrupts aren't implemented, and there's only a very basic GPIO peripheral.

-And the CPU design is fairly inefficient; it uses almost 4,000 LUTs, and it sounds like a minimal implementation shouldn't take many more than 1,000.
-It also doesn't include a debugging interface yet.

 ## Compliance Tests